a-r-m-i-n/dce/Documentation/UsersManual/Template.rst

 template.
 The selected variable or view helper is inserted at the current cursor position in the template.

 .. image:: Images/template-dropdown.png
-   :alt: Helpful dropdown containing your defined variables and common used fluid snippets.
+   :alt: Helpful dropdown containing your defined variables and common used Fluid snippets.

-There are several groups inside the select box, which offers you help working with fluid:
+There are several groups inside the select box, which offers you help to work with Fluid:

 - Available variables
 - Available base variables